 Now What?: Revision as a Way of Life

-Theme: Revision is a life-long process (shoutout to Kiese Laymon)—not on a singular piece of work, hopefully, but in one’s thinking and scholarship overall.
+Theme: Revision is a life-long process (shoutout to Kiese Laymon)—not on a singular piece of work, but, hopefully, in one’s thinking and scholarship overall.
 We will discuss concrete techniques for incorporating feedback and letting go of a finished project.

 Takeaway: Techniques for finishing revisions on a piece of writing, how to know when it’s finished, and how to move on to the next thing.